The discovery of cheese by our ancestors is by accident (albeit a happy one) since there were no science back then.

 1585

-Following Spanish colonization, the first cheeses are produced in Mexico, using sheep’s milk.
+Following Spanish colonization, the first cheeses were produced in Mexico, using sheep’s milk.

 1623

-The first dairy cows arrive in what is now the United States of America, brought along with East Anglian colonizers to Plymouth Colony.
+The first dairy cows arrived in what is now the United States of America, brought along with East Anglian colonizers to Plymouth Colony.

 1831